twastvedt/Colab-VR/README.md

 ## What
 Collaborative 3D modeling in VR!
 This project builds on [Networked A-Frame](https://github.com/networked-aframe/networked-aframe) to create a 3D modeling environment.

 Right now, you can make boxes.
-Press 'b' and then click to start drawing.
-WASD to move around.
+Press 'b' and then click to start drawing. 'v' and 'p' lock the cursor to a line perpendicular and a plane tangent to the surface under the cursor.

 ![Demo GIF](https://raw.githubusercontent.com/twastvedt/Colab-VR/master/docs/demo.gif)